wenjiec0313/sep10-freedom-project/prep/content.md

   * CCD cameras and filters used with telescopes to capture and record images of celestial body.
   * Interferometers:Arrays of telescope or radio dishes that work together to produce higher-resoultion images than a single instrument could achieve
   * Bolometer, They are used in microwave and radio astronomy, these detectors measure the energy of incoming photons by registering how much they warm a superconducting material.
-  * X-ray and gamma-ray telescopes Because Earth's atmosphere blocks these high-energy wavelengths, these telescopes are launched into space.
-The Chandra X-ray Observatory is a prime example.
-  * These telescopes help observe X-ray and Gamma rays as earth's atmosphere blockes these high-energy wavelengths preventing us from observing and learning more about them
-*  Most Complex
 ## Part B: possible future technology
 * Idea
   * Detail